Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 tables.
 This usage demands for strings to return the same hash code after the key and value were added to the hash table.
 With mutable strings a hash table would need to copy the string in order to guarantee the hash code staying the same.
-With immutable strings it is not needed.
+With immutable strings this is not needed.

 #### Security

 As I've mentioned, strings are used very frequently in any program.
 This entails a special treatment in terms of security.
-Strings are used when comparing user names and passwords, storing credit card numbers and much more.
-Having strings immutable guarantees that a bad party will not be able to tamper with the string after it was created and used in a security critical context.
+Strings are used when comparing user-names and passwords, storing credit card numbers and much more.
+Immutable strings guarantee that a malicious party is unable to tamper with the string after creation.

-There is a performance downside of immutable strings.
+However, there is a performance downside of immutable strings.
-Mutable strings allow fast indexing and modifying  in-place, as if it were a regular array.
+Mutable strings allow fast indexing and modifying  in-place, as with regular arrays.

 #### String immutability and Ruby

-As with _primitives_, ruby has no real immutable strings.
-To be precise, Ruby strings are mutable with an immutable facade.
-That is, most operations on strings return new strings, while some of them still allow to modify the string in-place.
+As with _primitives_, Ruby has no real immutable strings.
+To be precise, Ruby strings are mutable behind an immutable facade.
+That is, most operations on strings return new strings, while some of them still allow in-place modification.

 Consider these examples: